Gamer92000/CTF_writeups/2020 X-MAS GTF/Forensics/PaTeRn.md

 ![](PaTeRn.png)

 Even though I was not able to solve this challenge in time I will still provide two possible ways to find the flag here.
-Both tecnically work the same.
+Both technically work the same.

 ![](scramble.png)
 *scramble.png*